 We recommend Western importers of Chinese goods take the following actions:

 3. Contracts.
 All contracts with Chinese suppliers should focus in detail on safety and quality control issues.
 It is frankly shocking to us that many importers of product from China not only do not have a contract dealing with quality and safety issues, they have no contract whatsoever.
 Such businesses are simply asking for trouble under the U.S. legal system, and presumably in most European countries as well.
 Your contract with your Chinese supplier must be clear and specific as to quality expectations.
-If your product calls for 12% stainless steel, your contract should clearly state 12% stainless steel is required and anything else is completely unacceptable.
+If your product calls for 12% stainless steel, your contract should clearly state 12% stainless steel is required and anything else is completely unacceptable and will lead to you being entitled to damages.
 The contract also must make clear your right to inspect and it should delineate responsibility for injuries and recalls.
 Equally important, you must do what the contract provides.
 If the contract states you are responsible for inspection, then you must actually inspect.
-The contract is not there for show: it is there to provide a procedure to be followed.
+The contract is not there for show; it is there to provide a procedure to be followed.

 Your contract with your Chinese manufacturer can serve either to shift liability towards you or away from you.